The Divinity School uses the following grading system:

 If the YDS grading system were to be translated into a traditional grading system on the graduate level, Honors would represent a strong A and A+; Honors minus, A–; High Pass plus, B+; High Pass, B; High Pass minus, B–; Low Pass, C.

-In both grading systems, the W is to be used only under extraordinary circumstances by permission of the senior associate dean of academic affairs in consultation with the Professional Studies Committee.
+In both grading systems, the W is to be used only under extraordinary circumstances by permission of the associate dean of academic affairs in consultation with the Professional Studies Committee.
 Students who receive one or more LP, F, or NC grades in a given term are subject to being placed on academic warning or academic probation (see section on Academic Deficiencies below).
 YDS does not calculate GPA or class rank.

 Once submitted, a grade may not be changed by the instructor except:

 - In the event of a computational or clerical error, or

 - After a reevaluation of a student’s work in consultation with the associate dean of academic affairs.